CPA Licensure

 Along with rigorous accounting courses, you'll take a variety of core business courses to prepare you to be a well-rounded participant in the business workforce.
 These foundational courses include global economics, ethics, leadership, introduction to business law, principles of financial accounting, and principles of managerial accounting.

-Upon graduation, your degree will qualify you for a variety of professional positions and your hands-on experience will help you get ahead of the competition.
-If you’re interested in getting your CPA licensure, our public accountancy concentration will help you meet the education requirements.
+Upon graduation, your degree will qualify you for a variety of professional positions, and your hands-on experience will help you get ahead of the competition.
+If you’re interested in getting your CPA licensure, our public accountancy concentration will help you meet the requirements to take the Minnesota examination for the CPA certificate under rules of the Minnesota Board of Accountancy.

 In addition to the basics of accounting, students will develop skills like problem-solving, analytical thinking, and understanding of various software applications.
 They’ll also practice skills in other key areas, including communication, strategic planning, and innovation.